A Systematic Survey on Large Language Models for Algorithm Design: Introduction

 \section{Introduction}

-Algorithms play a crucial role in addressing various problems across various domains such as industry, economics, healthcare, and technology~\citep{kleinberg2006algorithm,cormen2022introduction}.
+Algorithms, which are a sequence of computational steps for solving a well-specified computational problem~\citep{cormen2022introduction}, play a crucial role in addressing various problems across various domains such as industry, economics, healthcare, and technology~\citep{kleinberg2006algorithm,cormen2022introduction}.
 Traditionally, designing algorithm has been a labor-intensive process that demands deep expertise.
 Recently, there has been a surge in interest towards employing learning and computational intelligence methods techniques to enhance and automate the algorithm development process~\citep{bengio2021machine,tang2024learn}.

-In the realm of artificial intelligence, Large Language Models (LLMs) have marked a significant advancement.
-Characterized by their vast scale, extensive training, and superior performance, LLMs have made notable impacts in the fields such as mathematical reasoning~\citep{ahn2024large}, code generation~\citep{jiang2024survey}, and scientific discovery~\citep{wang2023scientific}.

-Over the past three years, the application of Large Language Models for Algorithm Design (LLM4AD) has merged as a promising research area with the potential to fundamentally transform the ways in which algorithms are designed, optimized and implemented.
-The remarkable capability and flexibility of LLMs have demonstrated potential in enhancing the algorithm design process, including performance prediction~\citep{hao2024large}, heuristic generation~\citep{liu2024evolution}, code optimization~\citep{hemberg2024evolving}, and even the invention of new algorithmic ideas~\citep{girotra2023ideas} specifically tailored to target tasks.
-This approach not only reduces the human effort required in the design phase but also enhances the creativity and efficiency of the produced solutions~\citep{liu2024evolution,romera2024mathematical}.
+Over the past few years, the application of Large Language Models for Algorithm Design (LLM4AD) has merged as a promising research area with the potential to fundamentally transform the ways in which algorithms are designed, implemented, and optimized.
+The remarkable capability and flexibility of LLMs have demonstrated potential in enhancing the algorithm design process from algorithm ideation~\citep{girotra2023ideas} to implementation~\citep{liu2024evolution}.
+This approach not only reduces the human effort required in the design phase but also enhances the creativity and efficiency of the produced solutions~\citep{romera2024mathematical,liu2024llm4ad,novikov2025alphaevolve}.